oleksandrbyk/blog/content/blog/2019-09-26-september-19-dvc-heartbeat.md

 - Click on the Security Credentials link from the drop-down menu.

-- Find the Access Credentials section, and copy the latest Access Key ID.
+- Find the Access Credentials section, and copy the latest `Access Key ID`.

-- Click on the Show link in the same row, and copy the Secret Access Key.
+- Click on the Show link in the same row, and copy the `Secret Access Key`.

 Follow
 [this link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)